-- 1. The procedure for Derogation defined in this Chapter applies to all HVDC Systems, and DC-connected Power Park Modules, both existing and new, to which the provisions of this Network Code are applicable pursuant to Article 3. - 2.
-The request for Derogation in Article 71(1) can only be submitted by the HVDC System Owner for its HVDC System, HVDC Converter Station or HVDC Converter Unit, or by the DC-connected Power Park Module Owner for its DC-connected Power Park Module. - 3.
+- 1. The procedure for Derogation defined in this Chapter applies to all HVDC Systems, and DCconnected Power Park Modules, both existing and new, to which the provisions of this Network Code are applicable pursuant to Article 3. - 2.
+The request for Derogation in Article 72(1) can only be submitted by the HVDC System Owner for its HVDC System, HVDC Converter Station or HVDC Converter Unit, or by the DC-connected Power Park Module Owner for its DC-connected Power Park Module. - 3.
 It shall also apply to Network Operators when applying for Derogations for classes of both existing and new HVDC Systems, as well as existing or new DC-connected Power Park Modules connected to their Network. - 4.
-The Derogation process shall be transparent, non-discriminatory, non-biased, well documented and based in particular on the Cost Benefit Analysis performed in the conditions set forth by Article 63 and Article 64 by the Relevant TSO.
-A Cost Benefit Analysis does not need to be performed by the Relevant TSO if, on its reasoned request, an individual exception is granted to the Relevant TSO by the National Regulatory Authority. - 5.
-Criteria for assessing the request for Derogation shall be set by the Relevant National Regulatory Authority taking into account the recommendation of the Relevant Network Operator and the Relevant TSO.
+The Derogation process shall be transparent, non-discriminatory, non-biased, well documented and based in particular on the Cost Benefit Analysis performed in the conditions set forth by Article 64 and Article 65 by the Relevant TSO.
+A Cost Benefit Analysis may not be performed by the Relevant TSO if, on its reasoned request, an individual exception is granted to the Relevant TSO by the National Regulatory Authority. - 5.
+Criteria for assessing the request for Derogation shall be set by the Relevant National Regulatory Authority taking into account the recommendation of the Relevant Network Operator in coordination with the Relevant TSO.
 The criteria set by the Relevant National Regulatory Authority shall be non-discriminatory, objective and be published by the Relevant National Regulatory Authority.

-Request for Derogation
+Article 73 Request for Derogation